svgeesus/EuroMPE/Duophonic/Gate-LED.md

 ## Work Plan

 - [ ] experiment with level shifter & Teensy PWM to drive bare RGB LED.
 Looking for range of colors, flicker, CPU usage
+  - _It works fine with no level shifter, just 3v3 is okay.
+Tested with 270R, use higher value as this is too bright._
 - [ ] breadboard two-transistor gate
+- [ ] breadboard op-amp gate
 - [ ] sketch to output 10ms pulse with a timer.